HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

       customProbeURL: "/sample/url"
 ```

-When customProbeURL is empty, the liveness probe target value for CORE defaults to "/ibm/console".
+When customProbeURL is empty, the liveness probe target value for Core defaults to "/ibm/console".
 ```yaml
 # The liveness probe target value for Core in this case is "/ibm/console"
       customProbeURL: ""